hirosystems/connect/packages/connect/README.md

 # `@stacks/connect` [![npm](https://img.shields.io/npm/v/@stacks/connect)](https://www.npmjs.com/package/@stacks/connect) <!-- omit in toc -->

 > [!NOTE]
+> Please be patient during this latest migration.
+> There has been a long-running effort together with wallets to modernize and move forward the Stacks web ecosystem.
+> It is now culminating in [SIP-030](https://github.com/janniks/sips/blob/main/sips/sip-030/sip-030-wallet-interface.md) and the new `request` method in Stacks Connect `8.x.x`.
+> Bear with us during this migration.
+> Wallets are still working through some bugs, details, and improvements.
+> **We're working on it!**
+>
+> _Feel free to continue using Stacks Connect `7.x.x` while things stabilize._
 > The `7.x.x` version may still be more well supported by some wallets.

 For the legacy version of `@stacks/connect` using JWT tokens, please use the following command: